GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/radius-server/gluu-radiator.md

 Although not used in this case in its capacity as a RADIUS server, Gluu Radius, during installation, comes with all the components required to make the GluuRadiator plugin work seamlessly with Gluu Server.

 Install Gluu Radius by following the instructions [here](./gluu-radius.md).
+The script itself is available [here](https://github.com/GluuFederation/radius/blob/master/setup/scripts/super_gluu_ro.py).

 If Radiator and the Gluu Server will run on the same system, one additional step needs to be taken: configure Gluu Radius to use different listening ports than the ones Radiator will use.
 Instructions can be found [here](./gluu-radius.md#basic-configuration).